RTEMS/rtems-docs/c-user/config/device-driver.rst

     of using the Hello World example as the baseline for an application and leaving out a clock tick source.

-    The application must define exactly one of the following configuration options
+    The application shall define exactly one of the following configuration options

     * :ref:`CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`,